Aliases for NTSR1 Gene

 External Ids for NTSR1 Gene

 Neurotensin receptor 1 belongs to the large superfamily of G-protein coupled receptors.
 NTSR1 mediates the multiple functions of neurotensin, such as hypotension, hyperglycemia, hypothermia, antinociception, and regulation of intestinal motility and secretion. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NTSR1 Gene

-NTSR1 (Neurotensin Receptor 1 (High Affinity)) is a Protein Coding gene.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled neurotensin receptor activity.
-An important paralog of this gene is GPR39.
+NTSR1 (Neurotensin Receptor 1) is a Protein Coding gene.
+Diseases associated with NTSR1 include Thymic Dysplasia.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and G-protein coupled neurotensin receptor activity.
+An important paralog of this gene is NTSR2.

 UniProtKB/Swiss-Prot for NTSR1 Gene

 G-protein coupled receptor for the tridecapeptide neurotensin (NTS) (PubMed:8381365, PubMed:21725197, PubMed:23140271).
 Signaling is effected via G proteins that activate a phosphatidylinositol-calcium second messenger system.
 Signaling leads to the activation of downstream MAP kinases and protects cells against apoptosis (PubMed:21725197).

 Neurotensin (NT) is a brain and gastrointestinal peptide that acts on three subtypes of neurotensin receptors: the G-protein-coupled receptors NTS1 (high affinity) and NTS2 (low affinity) and the single transmembrane receptor NTS3 (Sortilin 1).